Final FEL Benefit Review

 Co-operating in RTW - 60-month post-initial FEL determination

 If a worker is co-operating in a RTW plan (with training) that is not completed by the 60th month post-initial FEL determination, the WSIB may defer the final review.
 In these cases, the final review must occur within 30 calendar days of the plan completion (i.e., by the 31st day post plan completion).
-If the worker is not working at that point, see “When final review occurs before the worker returns to employment” above.
+If the worker is not working at that point, refer to “When final review occurs before the worker returns to employment”.

 Significant deterioration after 60-month post-initial FEL determination